codecreatede/go-goannotate/README.md

 # go-goannotate

-- annotation and genome annotation summarizer.
+- annotation and genome annotation visualizer.
-- takes a gff file and summarizes all the regions such as mRNA, cds, protein five prime UTR, and three prime UTR.
+- takes a gff file and visualizes all the regions such as mRNA, cds, protein five prime UTR, and three prime UTR.
+- uses gonum for the visualization.

 ```
 git clone htts.github.com/go-goannotate